jnalanko/VOMM/README.md

 Requirements
 ------------

-* A modern, C++11 ready compiler such as `g++` version 4.9 or higher or `clang` version 3.2 or higher.
+* A modern, C++11 ready compiler such as `g++` version 4.9 or higher, or `clang` version 3.2 or higher.
 * The [cmake][cmake] build system.
 * A 64-bit operating system.
-Either Mac OS X or Linux are currently supported.
+The code has been tested on both Mac OS X and Linux.

 Installing and testing